# A tibble: 23,165 × 4 ## word sentiment lexicon score ## <chr> <chr> <chr> <int> ## 1 abacus trust nrc NA ## 2 abandon fear nrc NA ## 3 abandon negative nrc NA ## 4 abandon sadness nrc NA ## 5 abandoned anger nrc NA ## 6 abandoned fear nrc NA ## 7 abandoned negative nrc NA ## 8 abandoned sadness nr

 afinn <- pride_prejudice %>% inner_join(get_sentiments("afinn")) %>% group_by(index = linenumber %/% 80) %>% summarise(sentiment = sum(score)) %>% mutate(method = "AFINN") bing_and_nrc <- bind_rows(pride_prejudice %>% inner_join(get_sentiments("bing")) %>% mutate(method = "Bing et al."), pride_prejudice %>% inner_join(get_sentiments("nrc") %>% filter(sentiment %in% c("positive", "negative"))) %>% mutate(method = "NRC")) %>% count(method, index = linenumber %/% 80, sentiment) %>% spread(sentiment, n, fill = 0) %>% mutate(sentiment = positive - negative)

 We now have an estimate of the net sentiment (positive - negative) in each chunk of the novel text for each sentiment lexicon.
-Let’s bind them together and plot them.
+Let’s bind them together and visualize them in Figure 3.2.

 The three different lexicons for calculating sentiment give results that are different in an absolute sense but have similar relative trajectories through the novel.
 We see similar dips and peaks in sentiment at about the same places in the novel, but the absolute values are significantly different.
 The AFINN lexicon gives the largest absolute values, with high positive values.
 The lexicon from Bing et al. has lower absolute values and seems to label larger blocks of contiguous positive or negative text.
 The NRC results are shifted higher relative to the other two, labeling the text more positively, but detects similar relative changes in the text.
 We find similar differences between the methods when looking at other novels; the NRC sentiment is high, the AFINN sentiment has more variance, the Bing et al. sentiment appears to find longer stretches of similar text, but all three agree roughly on the overall trends in the sentiment through a narrative arc.